s0ders/go-torrent-organizer/README.md

 # Go Torrent Organizer

-A CLI tool meant to be used a post-download hook of your favorite torrent client to automatically organize your downloaded movies or TV shows in a clean way.
+A CLI tool meant to be used as a post-download hook of your favorite torrent client to automatically organize your downloaded movies or TV shows in a clean and friendly way for media centers such as [Kodi](https://kodi.tv/) or [Plex](https://www.plex.tv/fr/).

 ## Usage